Hull F.C.: Founding

+World War I and after

-In 1913, they paid a world record £600, plus £14 per match, to Hunslet for Billy Batten, one of only seventeen players, and the first representative from Hull F.C. so far inducted into the British Rugby League Hall of Fame.
-A year later the Airlie Birds won their first Challenge Cup, beating Huddersfield in the semi-final and Wakefield Trinity in the final held in Halifax.
-Playing alongside Billy on that day was John "Jack" Harrison VC, MC who scored a try.
-Harrison scored 52 tries in the 1914–5 season, a club record that still stands.
-Twelve Hull F.C. players were killed during the First World War.
+In 1913 the club paid Hunslet F.C. a then-world record of £600, plus £14 per match, for Billy Batten, the first representative from Hull F.C. so far inducted into the 17-member British Rugby League Hall of Fame.
+With Billy Batten on board, the club won their first Challenge Cup in 1914, beating Huddersfield in the semi-final and Wakefield Trinity in the final held in Halifax.
+Playing alongside Billy Batten on the day of the final was John "Jack" Harrison VC, MC who scored a try, one of 52 he scored in the 1914–5 season alone, a club record that still stands.
+Australian Jim Devereux became the first player to score 100 career tries for Hull, but on the other side of the ledger, 12 Hull F.C. players were killed during the First World War.

-Australian Jim Devereux became the first player to score 100 tries for Hull.

-In 1920, Batten was once again key in Hull F.C.'s first ever Championship Final, scoring the only try in the 3–2 victory over Huddersfield.

-The early-1920s were bittersweet years for the club.
-In 1921, Hull F.C. lost the Yorkshire County Cup but won the county championship, both against rivals Hull Kingston Rovers.
-Hull F.C. could not match the successes of 1914, losing a further two consecutive cup finals in 1922 and 23 to Rochdale Hornets and Leeds respectively, but they managed to win the Yorkshire County Cup in 1923 and finish top of the league.
+In 1920, Billy Batten was once again key in Hull F.C.'s first ever Championship Final, scoring the only try in their 3–2 victory over Huddersfield.
+But the rest of the early 1920s were bittersweet years for the club, with Hull F.C. not able to match the successes of 1914.
+In 1921, the club lost the Yorkshire County Cup but won the county championship, both against cross-city rivals Hull Kingston Rovers, before losing a further two consecutive cup finals in 1922 and 1923 to Rochdale Hornets and Leeds respectively.
+However, Hull F.C. managed to win the Yorkshire County Cup in 1923 and finish top of the league.

-In the early 1930s, Hull F.C. had a full back and goal kicker called Joe Oliver.
-Oliver was so dependable with the boot that the crowd at one match spontaneously started singing the Gene Autry song, Old Faithful, at him.
+In the early 1930s Hull F.C. had a full back and goal kicker called Joe Oliver who was so dependable with the boot that the crowd at one match spontaneously started singing the Gene Autry song Old Faithful to him.
 Hull F.C. supporters adopted the song as their battle cry from then on.

-Hull F.C.'s record attendance was set in 1936 when 28,798 turned up for the visit of Leeds for a third round Challenge cup match.
+Hull F.C.'s record attendance was set in 1936 when 28,798 turned up for a visit by Leeds for a third round Challenge Cup match.